ybgskr12/Reforestation/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.